graearea/graearea.github.io/big-col-flashy-lights.md

 # BigCol's Flashy LED Lights
 ![big-col](img/big-col.jpeg)

-Caterham standard caravan rear lights are pretty terrible. the LED versions are excellent, I have a pair, but they're currently £520 and rarely in stock.
+Caterham standard caravan rear lights are pretty terrible.
+Their LED versions are excellent, I have a pair, but they're currently £520 and rarely in stock.
 One of my friend's (BigCol) bought some of these: [here](https://fristom.com/en/offer/rear-lamps/ft-320-led/) which look great and have animated sequential indicators (video [here](https://www.youtube.com/watch?v=D6HZJRQdKpQ)).
 ![back-cowl](img/back-cowl.jpg) and he wanted them to fit his car properly. so here is the solution.

 ## How much?
-* The cowls on their own are £80 including bolts and washers.
+* The cowls on their own are £80 including bolts and washers needed to fit them.
-* lamp units from Bowers are about £75 delivered.
+* lamp units from Bowers are about £75 delivered in the UK if you want to crimp the cables yourself. if you're outside the UK the units are available and I'd rather not try to export them as you can get them easier locally.
 * I can supply the lot with the econoseal connectors fitted for £180 delivered which are drop-in replacements for the caterham clusters.

 ## What are they like size-wise?